-In a comic strip drawn by Marcus Hamilton, Dennis the Menace is sitting next to his father at church.
-As he drops the offering envelope in the plate, Dennis asks his father, “Can we get a refund if the sermon isn’t that good?”
+In a Dennis the Menace comic strip (drawn by Marcus Hamilton), Dennis is sitting next to his father at church.
+As their offering envelope is dropped in the plate, he asks his father, “Can we get a refund if the sermon isn’t that good?”
 For Dennis and many church-goers, a good sermon is one that is pleasant and entertaining.
 Unlike movies and concerts, however, sermons aren’t meant to be entertainment.
 The Christian church is neither the “church of what’s happening now” nor the church of “anything goes.”
 While many messages can make us feel good, feeling good is not the purpose of the Good News.

-I doubt any of the early churches were entertained when Paul’s letters were read to the congregation.
-While he always had words of encouragement for the church, the intense Apostle had no sense of humor and his words were often ones of conviction and correction.
+As much as the Romans, Ephesians, Philippians, Colossians and others looked forward to hearing from the Apostle Paul, I doubt any of the early churches were entertained by his letters while they were read to the congregation.
+While he always had words of encouragement for the church, the intense Apostle appears to have had no sense of humor and his words were often ones of conviction and correction.
 False ideologies were corrected, sins of immorality were confronted, and proper behavior was addressed.
-Corinthian church members probably squirmed in their seats when Paul’s letters took them to task for infighting, abusing the Lord’s Supper and their wanton behavior.
+Corinthian church members probably squirmed in their seats when Paul’s letters took them to task for infighting, abusing the Lord’s Supper, and their wanton behavior.
 When Paul told the Galatians they’d perverted the gospel of grace, surely not everyone welcomed his words.
-He admonished the new churches for such things as false beliefs, divisiveness, lax morals and questionable motives in preaching.
+He unreservedly admonished the new churches for such things as false beliefs, divisiveness, lax morals, and questionable motives in preaching.

-Paul probably wouldn’t have won a popularity contest in the early Christian church and yet, because of his words, the early church not only survived but thrived through persecution and troubled times.
+Although Paul’s words in his epistles are knowledgeable, articulate, and passionate, he admitted that he was a poor speaker [2 Cor.
+11:6].
+Some of the Corinthians even complained about his weak appearance and worthless speeches!
+[2 Cor.
+10:10] Paul wasn’t an eloquent orator or an imposing figure and he probably wouldn’t have won a popularity with his messages.
+Nevertheless, apart from Jesus Himself, no one influenced the history of the Christian church more than Paul.
+Because of his words, the early church not only survived but thrived through persecution and troubled times.
 The 21st Century church faces many of those same problems—internal conflict, hypocrisy, questionable doctrine, arrogance, and a dumbing down instead of raising up.
 Without some tough love from our pulpits, can we survive and thrive?

-A watered-down “feel good” message that doesn’t condemn sin or challenge us to grow more like Christ is not the sort of epistle Paul would write.
-It certainly is not the sort of message Jesus gave.
-Jesus spoke of peace, love and forgiveness, but he also spoke of sacrifice, obedience, repentance, judgment, taking up one’s cross, and persecution.
-With that kind of sermon, Dennis might choose to demand a refund.
+Watered-down “feel good” messages that don’t condemn sin or challenge us to grow more like Christ are not the sort of epistles Paul would have written.
+They certainly aren’t the sort of messages Jesus gave.
+Yes, He spoke of peace, love and forgiveness, but Jesus also made people uneasy when He spoke of things like sacrifice, hypocrisy, obedience, repentance, taking up one’s cross, future persecution, and God’s judgment.
+With a sermon like that, Dennis might choose to demand a refund.